This FACT indicates the percentage of females in each state/territory who are obese.

 Obesity is a real problem in Australia, which is ranked as one of the fattest nations in the developed world.
 According to Monash University research, the obesity rate has risen over 50 percent in the past 20 years.

-The city with the highest population of obese females is Hobart at 29.9 percent.
-The city with the lowest is Canberra at 25.1 percent.
+The state with the highest population of obese females is South Australia at 31.5 percent.
+The state with the lowest is Western Australia at 24.2 percent.